 Percentage Elongation (at break): The percentage elongation for the control PET-B /20%PET-T was 448.4%, significantly reduced with carbon fiber addition.
 For instance, with 1% carbon fiber loading and 0.5-inch fibers, elongation decreased to 15.3%, and for 3% loading, it was only 4.8%.
 For 1-inch fibers at 1% loading, elongation was 15.9%, decreasing further to 4.8% at 3% loading.
 For 2-inch fibers at 1% loading, elongation was 5.7%, and at 3% loading, it reached 6.7%.
 Overall, the trend indicates a significant reduction in elongation as more carbon fiber is added because carbon fibers are stiff and non-stretchable materials that tend to break under large force rather than stretching.

-Impact strength: The control PET-B /20wt% PET-T had an impact strength of 2.6 KJ/m2.
+Impact strength: The control PET-B /20 wt.% PET-T had an impact strength of 2.6 KJ/m2.
 For all samples with 1wt% carbon fiber loading, impact strength remained around 2.4, 2.5, and 2.5 KJ/m2 for 0.5, 1, and 2-inch fiber-loaded samples.
-At 3wt% carbon fiber loading, impact strength significantly improved, reaching 3.5 KJ/m2 for 1-inch fiber samples.
+At 3 wt.% carbon fiber loading, impact strength significantly improved, reaching 3.5 KJ/m2 for 1-inch fiber samples.
 This enhancement suggests good adhesion between the PET-T/PET-B matrix and carbon fiber, allowing effective stress transfer from matrix to fiber and dissipation along the fiber network, which improves impact strength.
 Overall, all samples with 3 wt.% carbon fiber loading, regardless of fiber length, showed a significant enhancement in impact strength.